Timmy-Max/mlops-mnist-example/README.md

 A simple example of MNIST classification for an MLOps course.
 I couldn't think of anything better :)

-The main.py starts FCN and CNN training and outputs the quality on the test dataset.
-In the config.py you can set training parameters.
+The train.py runs FCN and CNN training and saves the trained models.
+The infer.py runs a model check and saves the result to a txt file.